 Please see the details of the program below.
 To see the status of your application, please click on the link below:

-Status: The Aquaculture CARES Act Fisheries Relief Program has ended and the participant list has been finalized.
-Checks were mailed on September 30, 2020, to those eligible to receive relief funds.
-Aquaculture applications were mailed August 3, 2020, to all individuals having a 2020 Propagation or Aquaculture Permit as of June 30, 2020.
-Applications and appeals were due August 21, 2020.
+Status: The Seafood Processor and Wholesale Dealer CARES Act Fisheries Relief Program has ended and the participant list has been finalized.
+Checks were mailed on October 2, 2020, to those eligible to receive relief funds.
+These applications were mailed to all 2020 Wholesale Dealer permit holders on August 21, 2020; and all applications and appeals were due September 12, 2020.

 • ASMFC mailed 1099 forms to recipients on February 24, 2021.